Mbah Surip

-Mbah Surip (born Urip Achmad Ariyanto) (6 May 1957 – 4 August 2009) was an Indonesian singer.
+Mbah Surip (born Urip Achmad Ariyanto; 6 May 1949 – 4 August 2009) was an Indonesian singer.
 He was known for his singles "Tak Gendong" (I'll Carry) and "Bangun Tidur" (Wake up from sleep).

 Biography

-Mbah Surip was born Urip Achmadriyanto in May 1957 in Mojokerto, East Java.
+Mbah Surip was born Urip Achmadriyanto in May 1949 in Mojokerto, East Java.

-He studied at Petra Christian University and University of Sunan Giri in Surabaya.
+He studied University of Sunan Giri in Surabaya.
 He earned a degree in geology that led him to a career in mining and traveled to Texas, Canada and Jordan.